leecyno1/finance-ai-llm/CONTRIBUTING.md

 2. Always run `npm run format:write` to format your code according to the project's coding standards.
 This helps maintain consistency and code quality.
 3. We currently do not have a code of conduct, but it is in the works.
 In the meantime, please be mindful of how you engage with the project and its community.

-Following these steps will help maintain the integrity of Perplexica's codebase and facilitate a smoother integration of your valuable contributions.
-Thank you for your support and commitment to improving Perplexica.
+Following these steps will help maintain the integrity of Dr.Lemon's codebase and facilitate a smoother integration of your valuable contributions.
+Thank you for your support and commitment to improving Dr.Lemon.